 Despite its benefits, there are some limitations to the comprehensive bike insurance policies:

 The coverage is greater in comprehensive insurance.
 Hence, the premiums will be relatively higher.
 Sure, the value is far greater than what you are paying, but comprehensive bike insurance is relatively expensive.
 By design, since it offers greater coverage than third-party insurance, comprehensive is always costlier.

 While this is entirely debatable, if your vehicle is not that expensive, you might have to do a cost-benefit analysis.
-You have to see whether the salvage value of your vehicle is worth spending more on insuring it.
+You have to see whether the salvage value of your vehicle is worth spending more on ensuring it.
 If you are buying a second-hand, inexpensive vehicle – and the vehicle’s value is too low, it might not be advisable to buy a comprehensive policy.

 The best coverage is available only in instances where you buy the comprehensive cover along with the add-ons.
 The general disadvantages of insurance policy like depreciation, wear & tear issues, and so on, will still be pertinent if you don’t buy comprehensive coverage with all the add-ons.

 Ideally, you should buy insurance primarily for your safety, then for the savings and then for the mandatory nature of the policy.
 But, if your only criterion is to stay within the permits of the law, you might consider avoiding the high premium of the comprehensive coverage.